quantumpipes/lucy-in-the-loop/TERMS.md

 profits, revenues, data, goodwill, or other intangible losses, arising out of or relating to your use of the repository or any derivatives, even if advised of the possibility of such damages.
-Where a limitation of liability is not enforceable, the total aggregate liability shall not exceed USD $0 (or the minimum amount permitted by applicable law if a zero cap is not permitted).
+Where a limitation of liability is not enforceable, the total aggregate liability for direct damages shall not exceed the greater of USD $100 or the amounts you paid (if any) for the software in the twelve (12) months preceding the event giving rise to the claim.

 7) Indemnity.
 You agree to defend, indemnify, and hold harmless Quantum Pipes, LLC, contributors, and maintainers from and against claims, losses, liabilities,